 - Ask your doctor for a referral to a registered dietitian.
 A registered dietitian specializing in gestational diabetes can customize a meal plan and teach you how to manage the condition.

 Having more than one

 Having twins or other multiples means needing more calories.
 If you started pregnancy under- or overweight, these values may differ, so ask your healthcare provider about your specific pregnancy concerns and solutions.
 However, here’s a good rule of thumb:

 - Triplets – 4,000 calories

-Eating for more than one baby
+When you're eating for more than one baby remember:

 - Your protein, Folate, Iron and Calcium, plus other nutrient needs, have gone up.
 Adding calories doesn’t mean making up the difference with junk food.